unadlib/mutative/website/docs/extra-topics/errors.md

 ---
 title: Production error codes
+description: Decode minified Mutative production errors and find their full development messages.
 ---

-Mutative removes full error messages from production bundles.
-Use the code in the production error to find the original message below.
+In Mutative's minified production build, full error messages are replaced with numeric codes to reduce the number of bytes sent to users.

+When debugging locally, we recommend using the development build.
+It retains the full error messages, additional validation, and warnings that provide more context about potential problems in your application.

+If an exception occurs in production, its message includes an error code and a link to this page.
+Find that code in the table below to recover the full development message.
+The source identifier is provided for contributors working on Mutative itself.

 | Code | Source identifier                | Development error                                                                                             |
 | ---: | -------------------------------- | ------------------------------------------------------------------------------------------------------------- |